 And if you choose a Roth IRA, you can do something even more beneficial: You can turn your tax-free pay into a source of potentially tax-free withdrawals in retirement, because qualified distributions of earnings are not taxed.

 Your combat-zone service also entitles you to a special perk within your federal Thrift Savings Plan.
-While annual contributions are normally limited to $17,000 in 2012 and $17,500 in 2013, you may invest as much as $50,000 when serving in a combat zone in 2012 and $51,000 in 2013.
+While annual contributions are normally limited to $17,500, you may invest as much as $51,000 when serving in a combat zone.
 The dollars that go into your TSP tax-free also come out tax-free -- though you will owe tax on any earnings you make on those dollars.

 Extra Time at Tax Time